-In order for HR pros to become the effective people leaders they strive to be and to create a company culture that people want to work at, they must work to change the commonly-held perceptions against HR.
-This starts with making progressive HR mindset shifts in order to adapt to the evolving environment of human resources.
+In order for HR professionals to become more effective people-leaders and create a positive company culture, they must work to change commonly held prejudices against HR.
+This process starts with making progressive HR mindset shifts.

-This shift goes beyond a rebranding of HR titles, it’s about redefining the purpose of the profession of HR.
-Instead of a department that sees humans as important assets to a company, people and culture professionals see their employees and company culture as the core aspects of the organization as a whole.
+This mindset shift goes beyond a rebranding of HR titles; it’s about redefining the purpose of HR.
+Instead of a department that sees humans as important assets to a company (e.g. Human Resources), people and culture professionals see their employees and company culture as the core aspects of the organization as a whole.

-People and culture is about the employee experience within a company, and people and culture advocates are committed to creating a work environment that fosters teamwork, innovation, and fun so all employees are empowered and enabled to do their best work.
-HR’s focus will be on improving the people experience from the initial recruitment activities through employee retention and development.
-In this view, HR’s role is to be an advocate for the people.
+Company culture should focus on the employee experience.
+People and culture advocates should be committed to creating a work environment that fosters teamwork, innovation, and fun—empowering employees to do their best work.
+HR’s focus will be on improving the people experience from the interview stage to onboarding to retention and career development, and even offboarding.
+In this way, HR’s role is to be an advocate for the people.

-Compliance is a necessary and important part of HR responsibilities, and establishing processes is critical to fulfilling compliancy.
-That said, when following processes take precedence in priority over your people, it’s time to refocus your priorities.
-Keep your processes flexible and people-centered.
-Look towards automating your processes to allocate more time and resources towards your people.
-Harness HR management solutions to improve efficiency so that your HR leaders are spending more hours on strategic people priorities instead of administrative matters.
+Compliance is an essential part of HR’s responsibilities, and establishing processes is critical to fulfilling compliancy.
+That said, when processes are taking precedence over your people, it’s time to refocus your priorities.
+Processes must be flexible and people-centric.
+Automate any processes that can be automated to allow for more time and resources to go towards your people.
+Use HR management solutions to improve efficiencies so your HR leaders can spend more time on strategic people-priorities instead of administrative tasks.

-HR has access into sensitive information, from your people’s personal data to important information related to the organization, and therefore, confidentiality in the field is critical to uphold.
-However, confidentiality does not override traits like honesty, compassion, and fairness.
-When it comes to matters that affect your people and your culture, share what you can, and if there is something that requires confidentiality, be clear, direct, and transparent as to why that is.
+HR has access to sensitive information, from people’s personal data to important information related to the organization.
+Confidentiality is critical.
+However, confidentiality does not override honesty, compassion, and fairness.
+When it comes to matters that affect your people and your culture, HR should share as much as possible with employees.
+If there is something that requires confidentiality, be clear and direct as to why that is.

-HR pros don’t have to use ‘no’ as the default response to requests and suggestions.
-Instead, look for ways to say yes, to make great ideas a possibility, and to essentially advocate for your employees and their input.
-If the answer is no, be honest in your reasoning and yet leave the opportunity open for the employee to provide feedback.
+“No” shouldn’t be the default response to requests and suggestions.
+Instead, look for ways to say yes, advocating for your employees and their input.
+If the answer is no, be honest in your reasoning but give your employees the opportunity to provide feedback to your response.

-HR often plays the role of the awkward host, persuading employees into activities they are not particularly interested in participating in.
+HR often plays the role of the awkward host, persuading employees to participate in activities they’re maybe not that interested in.
 If you want to have a culture where your people interact and have fun, provide suggestions, let it happen organically, and then join them!
 Supporting culture means immersing yourself in it, encouraging it, and sometimes getting out of the way so it can emerge on its own.

 HR leaders often collect, measure, and translate data to describe what’s happening in the present landscape.
-In the future, HR must use data to inform better decision making and thus make better decisions.
-This means they need to learn to turn data into stories and scenarios, and then drive HR strategy based on that data.
+Now, HR must use data to inform better decision-making for the benefit of all employees.
+This means that HR needs to learn to turn data into stories and scenarios, and then drive HR strategy based on that data.

-These mindset shifts are about directing the focus of HR towards the way your company sees and interacts with your people, by shifting the mission to aligning and enabling employees to work to the fullest of their potential so they can contribute to achieving your organization’s mission, vision, values, and goals.
+The seven HR mindset shifts we’ve just discussed are about (re)directing the focus of HR towards your people.
+When you work to shift the company mission to enable employees to do their best work, your employees are then better able to contribute to achieving your organization’s mission, vision, values, and goals.